mkonda/repsheet/README.md

 * `RepsheetRedisHost <host>` - Sets the host for the Redis connection
 * `RepsheetRedisTimeout <port>` - Sets the port for the Redis connection
 * `RepsheetRedisTTL <ttl>` - Number of hours before an IP entry will expire.
 If new activity from an IP is seen before expiry the expiry time will reset
-* `RepsheetRedisMaxIPLength <ttl>` - Number of recorded requests a single IP can have before it is trimmed in Redis (NOT YET IMPLEMENTED)
+* `RepsheetRedisMaxLength <ttl>` - Number of recorded requests a single IP can have before it is trimmed in Redis

 Here's a complete example: